-It is extremely important that the installer works closely with the customer to prioritize the electrical loads to run on the backup system.
-Most customers would prefer to operate all their electrical loads in the event of a utility outage, but this is prohibitively expensive for most homes and offices.
+It is important that the installer works closely with the customer to prioritize the electrical loads to run on the backup system.
+Most customers would prefer to operate ALL their electrical loads in the event of a utility outage, but generally a battery system to do this is prohibitively expensive for most homes and offices.
 Developing a priority list of electrical loads, along with detailed power consumption information for those loads, is of primary importance for the proper operation of a backup system.

 Loads like central air conditioning systems or electric water heaters and electric stoves typically consume too much power to operate on a modest inverter system.
 Although these large electrical loads are not run off backup systems, they are also loads that are generally less critical to the customer.
-Loads such as lighting, entertainment, computers, and refrigerators consume much less power, but offer substantial benefit during a power outage.
+Loads such as lighting, gas/oil burners, furnace fans, entertainment equipment, computers, and refrigerators consume much less power, but offer substantial benefit during a power outage.
 This is why the priority list must include the need for the appliance in the event of an outage as well as the power consumption of the appliance.

-Detailed information may not be available on the power consumption of different electrical loads.
+Detailed information may not be available for the power consumption of different electrical loads.
 When this information is lacking, an alternative is to make actual measurements at the customer's site.
 First, the circuits must be identified that serve the most important loads.
 This can be done with the help of a circuit breaker finder or by simply turning off individual breakers until the proper circuit is identified.